ClickHouse/ClickHouse/docs/en/development/architecture.md

 `InterpreterSelectQuery` uses `ExpressionAnalyzer` and `ExpressionActions` machinery for query analysis and transformations.
 This is where most rule-based query optimizations are performed. `ExpressionAnalyzer` is quite messy and should be rewritten: various query transformations and optimizations should be extracted into separate classes to allow for modular transformations of the query.

 To address problems that exist in interpreters, a new `InterpreterSelectQueryAnalyzer` has been developed.
-IThis is a new version of the `Interpreter Select Query`, which does not use the `Expression Analyzer` and introduces an additional layer of abstraction between `AST` and `QueryPipeline`, called `QueryTree'.
+This is a new version of the `InterpreterSelectQuery`, which does not use the `ExpressionAnalyzer` and introduces an additional layer of abstraction between `AST` and `QueryPipeline`, called `QueryTree'.
 It is fully ready for use in production, but just in case it can be turned off by setting the value of the `enable_analyzer` setting to `false`.

 ## Functions {#functions}